Confidence-Aware Multi-Field Model Calibration: Conclusion

 \section{Conclusion}

-In this paper, we propose a confidence-aware multi-field model calibration method, ConfCalib, to address the common phenomenon of data sparsity in model calibration on advertising platforms.
-ConfCalib can dynamically adjust the calibration intensity based on the number of observed samples and posterior probabilities while considering the biases along multiple feature fields for joint calibration to capture various bias patterns and further alleviate the impact of data sparsity.
-We conduct sufficient comparative experiments on public and industrial datasets of different user action prediction tasks, and the results demonstrate that ConfCalib outperforms prior methods and exhibits strong robustness against data sparsity.
-ConfCalib is currently running on an industrial advertising platform and a popular Android app store, and has achieved continuous online revenue improvement.
+In this paper, we propose a confidence-aware multi-field model calibration method, ConfCalib, to address the common phenomenon of data sparsity in model calibration for advertising recommendation.
+ConfCalib dynamically adjusts calibration intensity based on the confidence level obtained from the observed data distribution.
+Moreover, it considers biases along multiple feature fields and introduces joint calibration to capture various bias patterns and further alleviate the impact of data sparsity.
+We conduct sufficient offline and online experiments.
+Results demonstrate that ConfCalib outperforms prior methods and exhibits strong robustness against data sparsity.
+ConfCalib is currently running on Huawei's advertising platform and AppGallery and has achieved continuous online revenue improvement.